mattcarpowich1/inventory-scrape/README.md

 # Inventory Scraper

-Currently set up to update me when new surfboards are added to Album Surf's website.
+Creating a bot that checks/notifies me when new surfboards are added to a website.
+Hopefully this will curb my online shopping addiction.